 Considered Peru's culinary capital, Arequipa is home to picanterías, traditional restaurants where you can taste spicy and flavorful dishes, a legacy of unique cultural blending.

-Arequipa, the "White City", offers a unique blend of colonial history, spectacular landscapes and outdoor adventures, all dominated by its impressive volcanoes.
+Arequipa, the "White City" of Peru, offers a unique blend of colonial history, spectacular volcanic landscapes, and outdoor adventures, all dominated by its three impressive volcanoes: Misti, Chachani, and Pichu Pichu.
+Discover our complete guide to activities, excursions, and must-see sites in Arequipa and the surrounding region.

-The colonial heart of Arequipa, a UNESCO World Heritage site, featuring:
+The colonial heart of Arequipa, a UNESCO World Heritage site, with its monuments made of volcanic sillar stone:

-Complete city center guide →A true city within the city (20,000 m²) founded in 1579, with its colorful alleys and unique atmosphere.
+Complete Arequipa city center guide →A true city within the city (20,000 m²) founded in 1579, with its colorful alleys, cloisters, and unique atmosphere.
+Discover the life of the nuns in this preserved space.

-Practical info and tips →This museum houses the famous Juanita, an exceptionally preserved Inca mummy discovered in 1995 on Ampato volcano.
+Practical info, prices, and tips →This museum houses the famous Juanita, an exceptionally preserved Inca mummy discovered in 1995 on Mount Ampato at 6,380m altitude.

 Discover Juanita and Andean treasures →The iconic viewpoint of Arequipa, with its lava stone arches carved with poetic quotes, offering panoramic views of the White City and its three volcanoes.